nklammer/epug-autodoc/README.md

 Creating file ./source\modules.rst.
 ```

-#### `auto*::` directives = `autodoc`
+#### `sphinx-apidoc`

-However, `sphinx-apidoc` merely generates "stubs" for each of your modules.
+This CLI command generates "stubs" for each of your modules.
 The stubs contain `automodule::` ReST directives which in turn inform `sphinx-build` (aliased through `make html`) to invoke `autodoc` to do the heavy lifting of actually generating the API documentation from the docstrings of a particular module.
 I've found that out of the box, I just get a screenful of `ImportError`'s from `autodoc` during `sphinx-build`.

 To ensure that `sphinx-build` can import your package and generate some lovely API documentation (and that all important module index; `py-modindex`), simply uncommment this line near the top of the `conf.py` and those warnings should disappear.

 ### sphinx.ext.autodoc
-Continuing, if we want Sphinx to autogenerate documentation from the comments of our code using the `autodoc` extension, we have to point Sphinx to the directory in which our Python source codes reside.
+Continuing, if we want Sphinx to autogenerate documentation from the docstrings of our code, we can use the `autodoc` extension.

+we have to point Sphinx to the directory in which our Python source codes reside.
 ```
 sys.path.insert(0, os.path.abspath('../../air_systems'))
 print(str(sys.path))
 ```
+**Still not there yet!**  the sphinx.ext.autodoc can only read and understand RST instructions in the comments.
+We have to use sphinx.ext.napoleon to take our numpydoc docstrings and turn it into RST format that sphinx.ext.autodoc can read.

 Now let’s see how we can auto-generate documentation from the docstrings in our Python source files.
 The `sphinx-apidoc` command can be used to auto-generate some .rst files for our Python module.
  https://sphinx-rtd-tutorial.readthedocs.io/en/latest/build-the-docs.html#generating-documentation-from-docstrings

-While using sphinx.ext.autodoc makes keeping the code and
-the documentation in sync much easier, it still requires
-you to write an auto* directive for every object you want to
-document.
-Sphinx provides yet another level of automation: the [`autosummary`](https://www.sphinx-doc.org/en/master/usage/extensions/autosummary.html
-) extension.

 ### sphinx.ext.autosummary
+While using sphinx.ext.autodoc makes keeping the code and the documentation in sync much easier, it still requires you to write an auto* (`automodule::`, `autofunction::`, `etc.`) directive for every object you want to document.
+Sphinx provides yet another level of automation: the **autosummary** extension.

+Pay attention to which `*.rst` files have the `.. autosummary::` directive!

 ### building the html documentation